clojure/tools.cli/README.md

      :parse-fn #(Integer/parseInt %)
      :validate [#(< 0 % 0x10000) "Must be a number between 0 and 65536"]]

-If the validation-fn returns a falsy value, the validation-msg is added to the errors vector.
+If the validation-fn returns a falsey value, the validation-msg is added to the errors vector.

 ### Error Handling and Return Values